Poetry, Short Stories, and other Reflections

 “Liar.”

-She recoils back as if I’ve slapped her.
-She slams her glass into the sink and it shatters with a pop.
+as if I’ve slapped her.
+She slams her glass into the sink and it shatters with

 I explode.